 The company is based out of New York and was founded by Adam Moelis and Ben Doyle in 2019.

 Whether or not you agree with its principles, the reality is that money talks.
-Yotta claims to have more than 350,000 current customers who have earned over $4 million (and two Teslas) in its weekly drawings.
+Yotta claims to have more than 500,000 current customers who have earned over $9 million (and several Teslas) in its weekly drawings.

 All that said, while it tends to focus on the prizes, Yotta has plenty of other banking features.
 To give you the full picture, let’s take a closer look at the top things to expect with a Yotta Savings account.